nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 Clients **MUST** add the following Spine proxy headers for audit and security purposes:

-- `Ssp-TraceID` - TraceID (generated per request) which identifiers the sender's message/interaction (i.e. a GUID/UUID)
+- `Ssp-TraceID` - TraceID (generated per request) which identifiers the sender's message/interaction (that is, a GUID/UUID)
 - `Ssp-From` - ASID which identifies the sender's FHIR endpoint
 - `Ssp-To` - ASID which identifies the recipient's FHIR endpoint
 - `Ssp-InteractionID` - identifies the FHIR interaction that is being performed <sup>1</sup>